spoo-bar/cosmy-wasmy/README.md

 Its recommended post installation to configure the extension for your use case.
 Here are the first few things you might wanna do.

 1. Select your target chain
-    The extension is preconfigured with some of the most popular CW-enabled chains.
+    The extension is pre-configured with some of the most popular CW-enabled chains.
 You can find more details in the [Configuration](#configuration) section.

     ![Change Chain Configuration](./images/changeActiveChain.gif)